dhruvkej9/dtu-convocation-checker/README.md

 An automated system that checks the DTU Convocation portal twice daily for multiple roll number variations and sends notifications via Telegram with screenshots.

+## ✅ Status: TESTED AND WORKING!

+The script has been tested successfully and is ready to deploy to GitHub Actions.

 ## 📋 What This Does

 - Automatically logs into the DTU Convocation portal